sunlightlabs/lapidus/README.markdown

 The `UNIT_COMPARE_PAST` tuple allows you to determine what units will render a color indicator when comparing one date range to the same timedelta immediately before it.
 Basically this was put in so we could visually indicate whether a 'visits' metric increased or decreased from the previous period.
 This will work with other CountObservations and RatioObservations, but not ObjectObservations.

+`UNIT_DISPLAY_EXCLUDE` is a patch to exclude certain units from displaying as secondary observations.
+In particular, 'Time on Site' from GA is not useful to viewers (it is a sum of the time spent by each visitor), but it is used to calculate 'Average time on site per visit', so it is recorded.

 Once you have your database created and GA configured, you can start populating lapidus with Projects and Units, and then you can create metrics.
 The **loadga** command will create units and metrics for projects as defined in `config/ga.json`, but you must create the Project records before you can run that command.

 You can create a UnitList and assign it as default\_for for different categories (web, api, content, other) of metrics if you want to control which metrics appear on a dashboard.
 Otherwise, the dashboard will display all metrics for a particular category.